Inland (film)

-Inland is a 2022 British film written, directed and produced by Fridtjof Ryder, in his feature length debut.
+Inland is a 2022 British independent fantasy drama film written, directed and produced by Fridtjof Ryder, in his feature length debut.
 The film stars Mark Rylance, who also served as an executive producer, Rory Alexander and Kathryn Hunter.
 It premiered at the 66th BFI London Film Festival on 14 October 2022, before being released in select UK cinemas on 16 June 2023.

 Synopsis

 In Gloucester, a young man (Alexander) is taken back under the wing of an older gentleman Dunleavy (Rylance), upon the younger man's return from time spent in a psychiatric unit.